 These three cards offer the following welcome bonuses:

-- The Ink Business Preferred℠ Credit Card has a $95 annual fee and offers 80,000 Ultimate Rewards points after spending $5,000 within three months
+- The Ink Business Preferred® Credit Card (review) has a $95 annual fee and offers 100,000 Ultimate Rewards points after spending $15,000 within three months

 These are among the best bonuses we’ve seen.
 I consider the 80,000 point welcome bonus on the Ink Preferred to be the single best welcome bonus out there right now (I value 80,000 Ultimate Rewards points at $1,360), while I consider the 50,000 point welcome bonuses on the Ink Cash and Ink Unlimited to be the best bonuses right now on no annual fee cards.

-Not only do the cards have great welcome bonuses, but they have some of the best bonus categories of any business cards, as I covered in a post yesterday:
+Not only do the cards have great welcome bonuses, but they have some of the best bonus categories of any business cards:

 - The Ink Business Cash℠ Credit Card offers 5x points on the first $25,000 of combined purchases per cardmember year on office supply stores, internet, cable TV, mobile phones, and landlines, and 2x points on the first $25,000 of combined purchases per cardmember year on restaurants and gas stations